-In 1980, he managed to secure a recording contract with RCA.
-While recording with the label, Springfield was cast as the dashing Dr. Noah Drake on the popular daytime drama General Hospital.
-As his popularity skyrocketed among soap opera fans, Springfield released the album Working Class Dog??s, which yielded the now-classic singles "I've Done Everything For You" and "Jessie's Girl."
-The latter song earned him a Grammy Award and became known as an anthem of the 1980s??a time when his feathered hair, tightly-suited body, and boyish face became hallmarks of the era.
+In 1980, he managed to secure a recording contract with RCA, and while recording with the label, Springfield was cast as the dashing Dr. Noah Drake on the popular daytime drama General Hospital.
+As his popularity skyrocketed among soap opera fans, Springfield released the album Working Class Dogs, which yielded the now-classic singles "I've Done Everything For You" and "Jessie's Girl."
+The latter song earned him a Grammy Award and became known as an anthem of the 1980s—a time when his feathered hair, tightly suited body and boyish face became hallmarks of the era.

 Springfield recorded the well-received albums Success Hasn't Spoiled Me Yet (1982) and Living in Oz (1983) before making his cinematic debut in the romantic drama Hard to Hold (1984).
 While his female fans flocked to theaters, the film received lukewarm reviews from most critics.

-Throughout the 1990s, Springfield's work mainly consisted of made-for-TV movies, including Dead Reckoning (1990), Silent Motive (1991), A Change of Place (1994), and Dying to Dance (1999).
+Throughout the 1990s, Springfield's work mainly consisted of made-for-TV movies, including Dead Reckoning (1990), Silent Motive (1991), A Change of Place (1994) and Dying to Dance (1999).
 Later that year, he released his first new album in over a decade, Karma, which received generally positive reviews.

 In 2010, Springfield saw the publication of his autobiography, Late, Late at Night, and his first work of fiction, Magnificent Vibration was published in 2014.
 Both books made it onto the New York Times bestseller list, and Late, Late at Night was named by Rolling Stone one of the top 25 rock memoirs of all-time.